The Ultimate 6-Week Guide to Getting Your House Ready to Sell

 Your home might feel comfortable and clean to you, but it’s likely not up to listing standards.
 You want to create a neutral space that buyers can envision living in.
 That means you’ll need to declutter, depersonalize, and deep clean your interior and outdoor spaces.

-Not only is decluttering a top pre-listing task recommended by Rafeh, but a 2023 HomeLight research report shares that decluttering can add an average of $8,000 in resale value.
+Not only is decluttering a top pre-listing task recommended by Rafeh, but a HomeLight report shares that decluttering can add an average of $8,000 in resale value.

 The best way to tackle this sizable chore is to break it up over several days and focus on one room at a time.
 Here’s a rundown of what you need to cover:

 • The bathroom: Start your decluttering campaign in the bathroom, the smallest and easiest room in your home to clean.
-Take everything out but the essentials, do a thorough cleaning of the floors and surfaces, move your toiletries into cabinets, fold your towels, and you’re ready to move on to the next room.
+Remove everything but the essentials, thoroughly clean the floors and surfaces, move your toiletries into cabinets, fold your towels, and you’re ready to move on to the next room.

 • Closets: Are your closets packed with neglected items that you haven’t touched in years?
-Revise your closet’s content and donate and toss things you no longer need.
-You should aim to declutter your closets until they’re only two-thirds full to enhance the appearance of storage space.
+Revisit your closet’s content and donate and toss things you no longer need.
+Aim to declutter your closets until they’re only two-thirds full to enhance the appearance of storage space.
 Pack up any extra items into moving boxes and store them in the garage or a storage unit until your home sells.

-• The kitchen: Here’s the big one.
-Kitchens are areas of constant activity, and if you’ve been living in your house for some time, yours is likely jam-packed with cooking tools and knick-knacks.
-Again, be judicious about what you’re going to keep around and prepare to part with anything unessential.
-After you’ve cleared old food and unnecessary items out, thoroughly clean every cabinet shelf, and surface.
+• The kitchen: Kitchens are areas of constant activity, and if you’ve been living in your house for some time, yours is likely jam-packed with cooking tools and knickknacks.
+Again, be discerning about what you’re going to keep around and prepare to part with anything unessential.
+After you’ve cleared old food and unnecessary items out, thoroughly clean every cabinet, shelf, and surface.

 • The rest: After you’ve decluttered the primary spaces mentioned above, tackle the rest of the house, including office spaces, living rooms, hallways, and entryways.